Pmejna/repo-browser/README.md

 This way the data will be fetched from the localStorage if it is there.
 And no additional request will be made to the API.

+* next I tidied up the code a little bit.
+I removed as well warnings which could cause an issue with the CI (missing dependencies in useEffect, value never used and so on...).